 |Fees||Look up fees|

-Artificial intelligence (AI) and related technologies such as expert systems, machine learning, neural networks, natural language processing, and robotics. and machine vision are affecting almost every aspect of modern society.
-This means that new techniques in computing are changing the way in which decisions are made and our interactions with machines.
+This subject investigates the role of ethics and law in responding to the opportunities, challenges and risks raised by increasingly widespread use in society of artificial intelligence (AI) and related computational processes.
+Techniques such as expert systems, machine learning, neural networks, natural language processing, and machine vision are affecting almost every aspect of modern society.
+In particular, these techniques are changing the way in which government and business make decisions and the interaction between humans and machines in almost all facets of life.
 These developments have many beneficial consequences.
-The varied uses of AI also raise a host of concerns, including about their impact on employment, health and safety, interpersonal relationships, human rights, discrimination, and human autonomy.
-Developing ethical technical and legal responses to these new technologies requires cross disciplinary expertise, including from the humanities, science, design, economics, computing, engineering and law.
-Drawing on research expertise and industry perspectives his subject uses these kinds of perspectives to investigate AI ethics and the law.
+They also raise a host of concerns, including about the impact of AI on privacy, employment, interpersonal relationships, and human rights.
+Developing technical, ethical and legal responses to these kinds of technologies, and those have yet to be developed, requires cross disciplinary insights, including from the humanities, science, design, economics, computing, and law.
+Drawing on these perspectives, and also industry expertise, “AI, Ethics and the Law” explores these issues through a series of case studies, including:

 - surveillance and facial recognition technologies

-- AI in curating news and fake news
+- AI in medicine, finance and legal law

 Intended learning outcomes